publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch14/schI/m__us_usc_t7_s361g.md

         (1) __Development__

-            The Secretary of Agriculture shall develop protocols to be used to evaluate the success of multistate, multi-institutional, and multidisciplinary research activities and joint research and extension activities in addressing critical agricultural issues identified in the plans of work submitted under subsection (d) of this section.
+            The Secretary of Agriculture shall develop protocols to be used to evaluate the success of multistate, multi-institutional, and multidisciplinary research activities and joint research and extension activities in addressing critical agricultural issues identified in the plans of work submitted under subsection (d).

         (2) __Consultation__